hkimbrough22/taskmaster/README.md

 ![homepage screenshot](./screenshots/myTasks.png)
 - The main page should have a heading at the top of the page and buttons at the bottom of the page to allow going to the “add tasks” and “all tasks” page.
-- Additionally, it contains a RecyclerView that displays a user's tasks pulled from DynamoDB.
+- Additionally, it contains a RecyclerView that displays a user's specific team's tasks pulled from DynamoDB, sorted in order of creation with the most recent at the top.
 - When a user taps one of the tasks, it should go to the Task Detail page, and the task title, body, and state should match the task that was tapped on the previous page.
-- Also, an wrench image allows users to visit the Settings page, and once the user has entered their username, it should display “{username}’s tasks” above the three task buttons.
+- Also, an wrench image allows users to visit the Settings page, and once the user has entered their username and/or team, it should display “{username}’s tasks” and "Team X" above the three task buttons.
-- The application has a Task class.
+- The application has a Task entity.
 A Task should have a title, a body, and a state.
 The state should be one of “new”, “assigned”, “in progress”, or “complete” (still needs to be implemented).
+- The application has a Team entity.
+A Team owns many tasks.
+A team has a name.

 ### Add Task